-Interns are expected to abide by the ethical principles of the American Psychological Association and the National Association of School Psychologists.
+Interns are expected to abide by the ethical principles of the American Psychological Association.
 Interns may use the Ethical Decision-Making Model from Mary Alice Fisher (2005) to support their ethical decision making.
 Lack of awareness of the ethical codes does not preclude interns and trainers from adhering to the codes.

 Internship requires interns to work with vulnerable populations that include minor children.
 Interns have the legal duty to protect the safety of children by reporting suspected abused or neglect.
 Additional guidance about reporting suspected child abuse or neglect can be found in the Mandated Reporter’s Resource Guide.

 Each site has a Primary Site Supervisor, a designated psychologist involved with each intern, one who is present for at least 20 hours per week and available for support, supervision and professional development, who is an employee/member of that agency, and has been designated as responsible for the training and supervision of psychology interns.
 Sites are required to provide two hours per week of individual face-to-face individual supervision for each intern by a psychologist licensed in the state where the training is taking place.
-Interns must also receive at least two hours a week via didactic training activities such as case conferences, seminars, in-service training, or grand rounds.
+Interns must also receive an additional two hours a week of supervision.
+This supervision may occur individually or in a group through activities like case conferences, seminars, in-service training, or grand rounds.
 Supervision by other mental health professionals may also be a part of the intern’s training, but interns must still receive two individual hours and two or more hours per week of face-to-face supervision with a licensed psychologist.

 Time Requirements and Schedule